getpelican/pelican-plugins/render_math/Readme.md

 that Typogrify was disabled in the settings.

 The problem has been recitified in this plugin, but it requires [Typogrify version 2.04](https://pypi.python.org/pypi/typogrify)
 (or higher).
-In fact, this plugin will not work with lower versions of Typogrfrify.
+If this version of Typogrify is not present, the plugin will inform that an incorrect version of Typogrify is not present and disable Typogrify for the entire site

 Usage
 -----